 John Austin Clark, Keyboards

 Louisville native John Austin Clark co-founded Bourbon Baroque with the late violinist Nicolas Fortin.
-Mr. Clark operates a private piano studio, is an active accompanist and vocal coach, directs musical theatre and opera, and performs regularly with various ensembles and equity theatre houses such as Actors Theatre of Louisville and Gulfshore Playhouse in Naples, Florida.
+Mr. Clark operates a private piano studio, is an active accompanist and vocal coach, directs musical theatre and opera, and performs regularly with various ensembles and equity theatre houses such as Actors Theatre of Louisville among others.

 He is the recipient of the 2017 Young Alumni Achievement Award from his alma mater Louisville Collegiate School in Louisville, Kentucky and a recipient of a Kentucky Governor's School for the Arts Toyota Alumni Grant that he used to apprentice with harpsichord builder Yves Beaupré of Montréal, QC in August 2017.
 He performs on a variety of keyboard instruments and owns a 2017 Beaupré Italian harpsichord.
 He can be heard on the Naxos/Centaur label.

 Alma, Quebec-born Nicolas Fortin, baroque violin, co-founded Bourbon Baroque in the Summer of 2007 with John Austin Clark, harpsichord.
 He served as Production Manager of the Montreal Baroque Festival under the guidance and companionship of violist da gamba, Susie Napper.
 In 2013 following his residency in Louisville, Kentucky as a part-time lecturer of French at both Indiana University Southeast and University of Louisville, he became the General Director of the Montreal Baroque Festival.

 Nico left an indelible energy and passion for music and the French language throughout his career.
 In 2016, a scholarship in his memory was established to benefit future generations of Baroque specialists.

 Board of Directors